GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## The Service Discovery Service

-What’s happening is that Kubernetes puts each *service* into its DNS, but it doesn’t put each *service endpoint* into its DNS — and Envoy needs to know about the endpoints in order to load-balance.
-Kubernetes does know the service endpoints for each service, of course, and Envoy knows how to query a REST service for discovery information... so it's possbile to make this work with a simple Python shim that bridges from the Envoy “Service Discovery Service” (SDS) to the Kubernetes API.
+The problem is that Kubernetes puts **services** into its DNS -- not **service endpoints**.
+Envoy needs to know about the endpoints in order to load-balance, though.
+Kubernetes does know the service endpoints for each service, of course, and Envoy knows how to query a REST service for discovery information... so it's possible to make this work with a simple Python shim that bridges from the Envoy “Service Discovery Service” (SDS) to the Kubernetes API.

+The `usersvc-sds` directory contains a simple SDS:

+* Envoy uses a `GET` request to ask for service information;
-A simple SDS is in the `usersvc-sds` directory.
-It’s pretty straightforward: Envoy asks it for service information, it uses the `requests` Python module to query the Kubernetes endpoints API, and finally it reformats the results and returns them to Envoy.
-The most surprising bit might be the token it reads at the start: Kubernetes is polite enough to install an authentication token on every container it starts, precisely so that this sort of thing is possible.
+* The SDS uses the Python `requests` module to query the Kubernetes endpoints API; and
+* It then reformats the results and returns them to Envoy.

+The most surprising bit might be the token that the SDS reads when it starts.
+Kubernetes requires the token for access control, but it's polite enough to install it on every container it starts, precisely so that this sort of thing is possible.

 The edge Envoy's config needs to change slightly: rather than using `strict_dns` mode, you need `sds` mode.
 That, in turn, means defining an `sds` cluster – here's the one for the `usersvc-sds`: